skeduloDevelopers/.github/profile/CONTRIBUTING.md

 ## How Can I Contribute?

-There are many ways to contribute to our projects:
+There are many ways to contribute:

 - **Report bugs** - Help us identify and fix issues, please use the GitHub issues tab within the relevant repository
 - **Suggest enhancements** - Share ideas for new features, or other examples you'd like to see here